wookiekim/research_questions/terms_expressions.md

 19. foray
 * A sudden attack or incursion into enemy territory, especially to obtain something; a raid
   * "As our first foray to Deep learning using PyTorch"

+20. manifold
+* A collection of points forming a certain kind of set, such as those of a topologically closed surface or an analog of this in three or more dimensions